 You are viewing Australian and NZ students' course information.
 Change to view international students' course information.

-- Designed for future dance professionals who aspire to careers in secondary school or studio teaching, choreography, community arts practice and arts management.
+- Designed for future dance professionals who aspire to careers in dance teaching, choreography, research and academia, community arts practice, dance medicine and science, and arts management.

 - Connect with lively professional networks in Australia and globally.